tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 This will allow us to work with our testnet private key.

 * WIF means "wallet import format" -- it's a special format bitcoin uses to designate the types of keys it generates.
+The tool we used to generate our Bitcoin addresses already formats your private keys in WIF, to make it easy to import into other wallets like `bit`.

 Now, we can initialize the key in an object like so: